-Significant investment in Rouken Glen Park has been made possible through the successful award of £2.1 million from the Heritage Lottery Fund's "Parks for People" programme to support a £3.2 million programme of works and activities to conserve various heritage features in Rouken Glen Park and make these features more accessible to people, especially park visitors.
+Significant investment in Rouken Glen Park was been made possible through the successful award of £2.1 million from the Heritage Lottery Fund's "Parks for People" programme to support a £3.2 million programme of works and activities to conserve various heritage features in Rouken Glen Park and make these features more accessible to people, especially park visitors.

-Works have been implemented over a $3{1/2}$ year period and have led to improvements in infrastructure and activities within the Park through the development of a diverse range of events and programmes for visitors.
+Works have been implemented over a three and a half year period and have led to improvements in infrastructure and activities within the Park through the development of a diverse range of events and programmes for visitors.